“Borrow for growth, not Consumption” –Rule quoted by Financial Planner

 “Blow it out your ear” –Big Cajun Man

-It’s interesting that I tripped across this in my archive of articles that I started and then stopped, as Robb E. over at Boomer and Echo went and asked a whole bunch of folks about this, and got some interesting answers to the Question, Should You Borrow to Invest.
-Lots of interesting ideas in that article (no I am not condoning the advice, simply saying that it is an interesting read).
+Interestingly, I tripped across this in my archive of articles that I started and then stopped.
+Robb E. over at Boomer and Echo went and asked a whole bunch of folks about this, and got some interesting answers to the question, Should You Borrow to Invest.
+Lots of exciting ideas in that article.
+No, I am not condoning the advice, simply saying that it is an interesting read.

-Borrowing money to buy a single stock can be viewed as buying on margin (in a simple understanding), the advantage is that you can buy lots more of the stock with your borrowed funds, and enjoy the huge profits, however, the best way to do this is to find a sure thing that will deliver profits that out-strip your borrowing rate, and that stock is?
+Borrowing money to buy a single stock can be viewed as buying on margin (in a simple understanding).
+The advantage is that you can buy lots more of the stock with your borrowed funds, and enjoy huge profits.
+However, the best way to do this is to find a sure thing that will deliver profits that out-strip your borrowing rate.
+That stock is?
 Anyone?
-In the 90’s it was Nortel, Enron or WorldCom, not sure what they are now.
+In the ’90s, it was Nortel, Enron or WorldCom, not sure what they are now.
 The con of this are you could have borrowed money and end up with a less valuable (or worse worthless) asset at the end of things.

-Selling Short is another way to borrow, where you find someone who is willing to sell their stock and you guarantee that you will buy it back for them in a prescribed time period (or when the person who loaned you the shares says they want their shares back).
-The exciting part on this one is you can lose infinite money with this one (if you believe infinite growth is possible in the market), let me explain:
+Selling Short is another way to borrow.
+This is where you find someone willing to sell their stock and you guarantee that you will buy it back for them in a prescribed period.
+This is usually when the person who loaned you the shares says they want their shares back.
+The exciting part about this one is you can lose infinite money with this one.
+This can only happen if you believe infinite growth is possible in the market.
+Let me explain:

 - I convince Michael James to sell his International Buggy Whip at $10 a share